Why this Book?

-I don’t review books often, but sometimes a book is so good it deserves a praise worthy of the attention, detail, and uniqueness the author manages to bring to life.
+I don’t review books often, but sometimes a book is so good it deserves praise worthy of the attention, detail, and uniqueness the author managed to bring to life.

-A Gentleman in Moscow is one such book, it made me gain a wider appreciation for the old school manners, charms, etiquette that comes with aristocratic societies.
+A Gentleman in Moscow is one such book.
+It made me gain a wider appreciation for the old-school manners, charms, and etiquette of aristocratic societies.

 Background

-Count Alexandar Rostov was born into nobility and through his years, gained a lot of experience paying attention to what seems banal to most folks.
+Count Alexandar Rostov was born into nobility and over the years, spent time paying attention to what most folks would call banal.

-The manner of addressing people, noticing what is in place as well as what isn’t, this attention to finer and somewhat trivial details eludes a lot of what is going on and how to best approach a situation.
+For example, the manner of addressing people and noticing what is in place as well as what isn’t.
+This attention to the finer and somewhat trivial details alludes to a lot of what’s going on and how to best approach situations.

 The Count, travels across Europe and at the ripe moment of the Russian Revolution, returns to his homeland only to be tried in court and sentenced to life imprisonment in the beloved Metropol Hotel in Moscow.

-From the turn of nature and it’s different seasons, as well as how moods turn over time.
-Amor paints a vividly colorful picture of Soviet Russia from post revolution to post world war.
+Through the changing seasons, to how moods turn over time, Amor paints a vivid picture of Soviet Russia from post revolution to post World War II.

-The Count is both charming and tries to make the best of his situation, always witty but never a prisoner to his circumstance.
+The Count is charming and always trying to make the best of his situation.
+He is witty, but never a prisoner to his circumstances.

-He befriends all the local staff, learning about their journeys, making witty conversation, and later takes the helm of head waiter at the Boyarsky.
+He befriends the local staff, learns about their stories, making conversation, and later taking the helm of head waiter at the Boyarsky.

-Often with technology it’s easy to ignore and disconnect from the human aspect in all the noise.
-How you convey a greeting tells the listener a lot of what is going on in their world.
+Often with technology it’s easy to disconnect from the human aspect in all the noise.
+But a simple greeting tells the listener a lot of what is going on in their world.

-From how and when they decide to initiate small talk, leads the listener to understand what’s bothering them, and Count uses his vast experience in the social circles to makes them feel that they can tackle any circumstance.
+How and when they decide to initiate small talk, enables the Count to understand what’s bothering them.
+The Count uses his vast experience in social circles to make them feel that they can tackle any circumstance.

 Their affinity for certain words, conveys how they like thinking about ideas, events, and opens a window to better understand the nature of the person.

-A lot of this is often ignored or just not visible with people across sharing photos, reels, ideas, but detached, and without all the context that makes us tick in unison.
+In real life, lot of this is often ignored or just not visible with people across sharing photos, reels, and ideas, but without all the context that makes us all tick in unison.

 Long Term Residents at Hotels

-We usually think of hotels as place of rest during a trip, vacation, visiting foreign lands or places of interest.
-Amor takes inspiration from Hotels in Geneva where residents stay there in a semi-permanent capacity and enjoy the nature, people, and scenery without the rush of meeting deadlines.
+We usually think of hotels as a place of rest during a trip, vacation, visiting foreign lands, or places of interest.
+Amor takes inspiration from hotels in Geneva where many residents live semi-permanently and enjoy nature, people, and scenery without the rush of meeting deadlines.

-Soviet Russia during and after the revolution was famous for its house imprisonment terms that it would grant to the lenient aristocracy and beheadings for the unfortunate.
+Soviet Russia during and after the revolution was famous for the house imprisonment it would grant to the aristocracy if they could avoid being beheaded first.

-Combining both these ideas in a really fascinating way, tells the story of Metropol Hotel, a symbol of elegance in times past, but also a place where everyone can rub shoulders and conduct their business in the heart of Moscow.
+Combining both these ideas in a fascinating way.
+Amor tells the story of the Metropol Hotel, a symbol of elegance in times past, but also a place where everyone could rub shoulders and conduct business in the heart of Moscow.

-Amor paints a charming picture, and paid a lot of attention to what makes a Hotel unique, what gives it character, and often grew on me, as I wanted to see the world as Count Rostov did.
+Amor paints a charming picture.
+He paid a lot of attention to what makes a hotel unique, and what gives it character.
+The story grew on me, as I wanted to see the world as Count Rostov did.

 Conclusion

-Count Rostov, a charming and witty character that grows as the hotel does, learns to adapt to his situation, but never a prisoner to the sentence he was served.
+Count Rostov, a charming and witty character, grows as the hotel does.
+He learns to adapt to his situation, but is never a prisoner to the sentence he was served.

-I learnt and often admired the way Amor paid close attention to the finer and little things, making me appreciate how they affect all around us.
+I admired the way Amor paid close attention to the finer details, making me consider what things we tend to ignore in the digital age, and how they can so greatly affect us.

-While etiquette and manners have a negative connotation for being too strict, pedantic, and created to serve the aristocracy.
-Amor highlights the human side where they open a window in the present and focusing on what should be given the utmost importance.
+Etiquette and manners have a negative connotation for being too strict, pedantic, and only existing to serve the aristocracy.
+In A Gentleman in Moscow, Amor highlights the human side, focusing on what we often forget, and should be given the utmost importance.

 Join the email list and get notified about new content